[If you missed the beginning of our series on spectrum analysis be sure to check that out here.]

 How to Manage Interference

 The general idea is now that you can see identify interference, you can further identify frequency ranges that are clear.
 You will no longer have to guess as to the amount of clear open space that you have available in your venue.
 And please remember, the RF spectrum is dynamic and things do change at any time.
-As of today's date, TV stations have not completely moved to their new assigned frequencies and new repeaters are still coming on line.
+Although scheduled to be completed by July 20, 2020 all TV stations have not completely moved to their new assigned frequencies and new repeaters are still coming on line.
 600MHz cell phone service is not completely active and new White Space services are coming online.

 One key consideration in managing interference is antenna selection and placement.
-The Spolight antenna is an excellent option in a high noise floor or crowded RF environment.
-By localizing reception of the wireless transmitters to one area of use, the Spotlight provides excellent signal to noise for your wireless mic transmitters, and generally does a lousy job picking up TV stations, neighboring wireless mic or IEM systems, and other sources out of its range.
+The Spotlight antenna is an excellent option in a high noise floor or crowded RF environment.
+By localizing reception of the wireless transmitters to one area of use, the Spotlight provides excellent signal to noise for your wireless mic transmitters, and generally minimizes the pick up TV stations, neighboring wireless mic or IEM systems, and other sources out of its range.
 When paired with bandpass filters, the results can be quite dramatic as shown in the video below:

 Reliable operation of wireless mics and IEMs is becoming more challenging every day.
 The ability to visualize the RF environment and identify interference can be the difference between success and failure.
 But armed with this detail on the spectrum environment you're operating in, you can take the necessary steps to optimize your system's signal to noise performance and dramatically increase your likelihood of success, even in the most difficult circumstances!